lkoepsel/AVR_C/README.md

 * **puts(string)**: same as C puts()

 ### Added functions above Arduino Framework
 * **buttons[i]** - provides a debounced button response.
-Each button must attach to a pin, as be setup as INPUT_PULLUP.
-Requires sysclock to have a SCALAR1 = SCALAR01_64, as this provides a 8 millis pulse.
+Each button must attach to an Uno pin
+* Requires sysclock to have a SCALAR1 = SCALAR01_64, as this provides a 8 millis pulse
-	* *pins[i]* are the ports attached to buttons, like digitalRead, function will translate pin to port
+* buttons[i].uno are the Uno pins attached to a button and like digitalRead, function will translate Uno pin to port/pin
+* buttons[i].pressed indicates if the button has been pressed (true or non-zero)

-	* *buttons[i]* are the pressed indications for the button, true is pressed See example in *button* folder as to how to use
+See example in *button* folder as to how to use

 ### Work in Progress